-5.6.13.
-The policy framework set out in Policy NE2 of the Local Plan requires the prioritisation of the protection and avoidance of fragmentation of the ecological network by development.
-As such, it is concluded that, a sufficient policy framework is in place within the Local Plan to enable a proportionate response to minimise fragmentation and loss of nightjar and woodlark habitat (whether within the ppSPA or elsewhere).
+6.6.13.
+The policy framework set out in Policy NE2 of the Local Plan requires the prioritisation of the protection and avoidance of fragmentation of the ecological network by development while Policy IN2 proactively sets out Mansfield District Council's strategy for protecting and enhancing the GI network and the promotion of new GI linkages.
+As such, it is concluded that a sufficient policy framework is in place within the Local Plan to enable a proportionate response to minimise fragmentation and loss of nightjar and woodlark habitat (whether within the ppSPA or elsewhere) and thus avoid an adverse effect on the integrity of the ppSPA.
 This would therefore be a key measure in ensuring that the Council's obligations regarding Regulation 10 of the Habitats Regulation 2017 (as amended) are met.

-6. Overall Conclusion
+7. Overall Conclusion